LEADING OFF: Strasburg returns to majors; Trout, Alonso sit

 Mike Trout is listed as day to day after the Angels star exited a game because of tightness in his left groin.

-The three-time AL MVP was out of the lineup Wednesday night as the Angels hosted Boston and tried to break a 13-game losing streak, tied for the longest in franchise history.
+The three-time AL MVP was out of the lineup Wednesday night as the Angels lost 1-0 to Boston, extending their losing streak to a franchise-record 14 games.

 “Definitely better than it was last night.
-He’s going to stay inside today, do a lot of treatments on it, and we’re just going to kind of see where that takes us by game time,” Angels athletic trainer Mike Frostad said.
+He’s going to stay inside today, do a lot of treatments on it, and we’re just going to kind of see where that takes us by game time,” Angels athletic trainer Mike Frostad said before the game.
 “He’s not concerned about it.
 He’s very upbeat, moving around pretty good, and he’s really been in a good frame of mind.”

 No MRI was scheduled, Frostad said.